lawrennd/old_talks/_r250/gaussian-processes-intro.md

 ---
-layout: slides
-title: "R250: GP Intro"
+title: "R250: Gaussian Processes Introduction"
 abstract: >
   In this talk we give an introduction to Gaussian processes for students who are interested in working with GPs for the the R250 module.
 author: